 Air Fryer Brats

 Over the years, I've experimented with brats in a lot of different ways.
+We even love to smoke our brats.
 I've used them for breakfast as my mom did.
 I've used them in place of other sausage types in various recipes just to see what would happen.